datadryad/dryad-app/app/views/stash_engine/pages/_fees_institution.html.md

 The annual partner fee is calculated as a total of the anticipated Data Publication Charge (DPC) for the coming year, plus the Annual Service Fee.
 DPCs are adjusted to reflect actual usage at year-end.

+Read on for a detailed fee schedule.

-Estimate your organization’s total fees using our fee calculator, or read on for a detailed fee schedule.
+[Estimate your organization’s total fees using our fee calculator, or read on for a detailed fee schedule.]: #

 <a href="mailto:partnerships@datadryad.org?subject=Dryad partnership inquiry">Contact us</a> with questions, to discuss partnership, or to confirm the estimated partner fee for your organization.